Green House End-to-End App Design Case Study

 03.

-Finding Inspiration from a Moodboard and Developing a Component Library
+Drawing Inspiration from a Moodboard

 04.

-Prototype, Test & Iterate
+Prototype, Test, Iterate

 Prototype & User Testing